Knowledge Spa Research Office 4, European Ce

 Outside of work, my interests include walking, the countryside, playing the keyboard, singing with a choir and keeping chickens!

 Broadly speaking, my research interests include the biological, psychological, social and environmental influences on health and wellbeing.
 I am particularly interested in behaviour change interventions for healthy lifestyles, electronic and mobile health, public health and epidemiology and psychological outcomes (e.g. stress, anxiety and depression).

-My PhD is entitled “Occupational Health, Wearable Devices and Organisational Wellness in the Police Force”.
-I am working with the Devon & Cornwall Police and Dorset Police to research the effectiveness of a workplace mobile health intervention (a wearable activity monitor and ‘Bupa Boost’ smartphone app).
-Using a mixed methods approach, I will look at the impact of the intervention on physical activity levels, as well as the wider effects on general health, wellbeing, stress and productivity within the police force.
+My PhD is entitled “Mobile health technology to promote physical activity in a workplace setting: A mixed methods exploratory trial in the police force”.
+I am working with the Devon & Cornwall Police and Dorset Police to research the feasibility, acceptability and potential impact of a mobile health intervention (a wearable activity monitor and ‘Bupa Boost’ smartphone app) for officers and staff.
+Using a combination of surveys, interviews and secondary data analysis, I will explore the potential impact on physical activity and sedentary time (in both the short and longer term), which intervention components are most acceptable and impactful, who may benefit most from the technology, and the wider impact on general health, wellbeing, stress and productivity within the police force.

 The PhD is supervised by Dr. Karyn Morrissey (ECEHH), Dr. Andrew James Williams (ECEHH), Dr. Lisa Price (School of Sport and Health Sciences, University of Exeter) and Prof. John Harrison (Devon & Cornwall Police).
 The project is funded by the University of Exeter Medical School and Devon & Cornwall Police Force.

 Buckingham SA, Williams AJ, Morrissey K, Price L, Harrison J. Digital Health.
 2019 Mar 27; 5:1-50.